salvatore-giammanco/salvatore-giammanco.github.io/_posts/2021-06-12-nds-programming-2021.md

 ---
 layout: post
-title: "🇬🇧 How to develop Nintendo DS games in 2021"
+title: "🇬🇧 How to make Nintendo DS games in 2021"
 published: true
 ---